tzumby/defyes/README.md

 - Create `setup.py` , in that you can mention all the details needed, checkout the reference for the help!
 Google it , lol

-- Create beautiful `README.md` so that people can grasp the shit you have created, lol
+- Create beautiful `README.md` with the package use case!

 ### Commands